infobar-image

 7. Fatigue and irritability

 The most immediate and noticeable effect of sleep deprivation is that you'll feel tired, groggy, and easily irritated.
 Sleep is essential for the body to repair and regenerate itself, and it plays a crucial role in maintaining a strong immune system.
-When you don't get enough sleep, your immune system may not function as well, making you more susceptible to illnesses and infections.
+When you don't get enough sleep, your immune system may not function as well, making you more vulnerable to illnesses and infections.

 8. High blood pressure